Sriharireddy12/Nmap-Web-Interface-Cloud-Scanner/README.md

-📌 Overview
+🚀 Project Overview

-Nmap Web Interface (Cloud Scanner) is a modern, web-based cybersecurity platform that provides a user-friendly interface for performing authorized Nmap network scans.
-Instead of using command-line tools, users can run scans through a clean and responsive web UI and visualize results in an easy-to-understand format.
+Nmap Web Interface (Cloud Scanner) is a web-based cybersecurity application that allows users to perform authorized Nmap network scans through a simple and interactive browser interface.

-The platform is designed for students, security researchers, and system administrators to analyze network exposure, discover open ports and services, and improve overall security awareness.
-It supports controlled scanning to ensure ethical and responsible usage.
+The project eliminates the complexity of command-line scanning by providing a modern UI to analyze network targets, visualize scan results, and improve security awareness.
+It is ideal for students, ethical hackers, and system administrators.

 ✨ Features

-🌐 Web-Based Nmap Scanner
+🌐 Web-Based Scanning Interface
-Run Nmap scans directly from a browser without using the terminal.
+Run Nmap scans directly from a browser without terminal usage.

-🔐 Authorized & Controlled Scanning
+🔐 Ethical & Authorized Scans Only
-Designed for ethical use on permitted targets only.
+Designed for controlled and responsible network testing.

 📊 Detailed Scan Results
-Displays open ports, running services, protocols, and service versions.
+Displays open ports, services, protocols, and service versions.

 📈 Interactive Visualization
-Scan results shown using tables and charts for better readability.
+Results are shown using clean tables and charts.

-⚡ Multiple Scan Types
+⚡ Multiple Scan Options
-Supports common scan modes such as:
+Supports:

 TCP Scan